glyfo/web3.0/README.md

 # Web 3.0 Ecosystem

 ## What is a phygital?

-Phygital (physical plus digital) is a marketing term that describes blending digital experiences with physical ones.
+The term “Phygital” is a fusion of the words physical and digital.

 ## What is web3 ?